-- Change source to Bluetooth®
+- Change source to Bluetooth

-- Change source to iPod®
+- Change source to iPod

 - Change source to USB

 - Play artist Beethoven; Play album Greatest Hits; Play song Moonlight Sonata; Play genre Classical

-TIP: Press the Browse button on the touchscreen to see all of the music on your iPod® or USB device.
+TIP: For the Uconnect 5.0 and 8.4A/8.4AN systems, press the Browse button on the touchscreen to see all of the music on your iPod or USB device.
 Your Voice Command must match exactly how the artist, album, song and genre information is displayed.

-Uconnect® 5.0 Media
+Uconnect 5.0 Media

-Uconnect® 8.4A/8.4AN Media
+Uconnect 8.4A/8.4AN Media